 Introduction l Main objective l The logical framework

-The OECD and the WTO established an aid-for-trade monitoring framework based on the recommendation by the WTO Task Force on Aid for Trade of establishing the following two accountability mechanisms, which help track progress in the implementation and enhance the credibility of the Aid for Trade Initiative:
+The OECD and the WTO established an aid-for-trade monitoring framework based on the recommendation by the WTO Task Force on Aid for Trade of establishing two accountability mechanisms, which help track progress in the implementation and enhance the credibility of the Aid for Trade Initiative:

 - at the local level, to foster genuine local ownership and ensure that trade needs are integrated into national development strategies and adequately addressed